SessionCore/SessionCore/README.md

 ## Legal Notice

-BoxAuth does **not** redistribute Authlib Injector.
+SessionCore does **not** redistribute Authlib Injector.
 Instead, it downloads the **official unmodified binary** directly from the Authlib Injector GitHub repository, in accordance with its AGPL license and additional exception permitting usage as a Java Agent.

-Users remain responsible for complying with licensing requirements for any external tools or software used alongside BoxAuth.
+Users remain responsible for complying with licensing requirements for any external tools or software used alongside SessionCore.

 ---

 ## Disclaimer

-BoxAuth is provided without warranty.
+SessionCore is provided without warranty.
 Use at your own risk.
 Ensure you comply with your hosting provider’s terms of service before using custom authentication servers.